Home | Substances | Prescription Drug Addiction

 Therapies That Build Lasting Change

-Long-term healing requires addressing the root cause of addictive behaviors and learning how to build healthy coping mechanisms.
+Long-term healing requires addressing the root causes of addictive behaviors and developing healthy coping mechanisms.

-- Trauma-Informed Therapy to gently work through painful past experiences
+- Trauma-informed therapy to work through past experiences in a supportive setting

-- Family Therapy and Support to help rebuild relationships with family members
+- Family therapy and support to help repair and strengthen family relationships

-- Mindfulness and Stress Reduction for grounding and resilience
+- Mindfulness and stress reduction to promote grounding and resilience

-- Group Therapy and Peer Support to connect with others who understand
+- Group therapy and peer support to encourage connection with others who share similar experiences

 Intervention and Long-Term Recovery Planning After Drug Use